-LOM, or lights-out management, is a hardware configuration on servers that allows our NOC team to go in and configure that interface.
+LOM, or lights-out management, is a hardware configuration on a designated interface on a server that allows our NOC team to go into unreachable devices to troubleshoot and resolve issues.
 Our NOC team can log in to a powered-off device, although not all devices support this feature.
 Partners will need to verify if a particular server resource supports LOM technology.
 We recommend setting up this feature to allow the NOC to remote in without escalating the off-line server issue to the MSP team.
 This feature allows for one less phone call to the partner, freeing up precious time for each party.
 If LOM is not configured, the NOC calls the partner to get the device back online.

 LOM can be be configured here in the ITSupport portal: RMM Setup - > (select site name) - > Passwords - > Lights Out Management Passwords

 There are three different levels for NOC access.
 These levels represent how much access a business wants the NOC to have to do things on the server as issues arise.
 NOC Access Level 2 is the default level when selecting Elite Server Care.
 NOC Access Level 2 allows the NOC to remote in, troubleshoot, and fix the server problem but does not permit the NOC to reboot the server.